We really like it here!

 - Top community priorities are traffic flow and congestion management, enforcement of city codes, maintenance of streets and facilities.

 The survey results include comparisons of responses from cities across Texas and the United States.
 The survey was administered by a combination of mail, telephone and Internet to a random sample of residents.
-A total of 434 residents representative of our community completed the survey, which reflects a +/- 4.3% margin of error at the 95% level of confidence, making it statistically valid.
+A total of 434 residents representative of our community completed the survey, which reflects a plus or minus 4.3% margin of error at the 95% level of confidence, making it statistically valid.

 The 2016 survey set the baseline for this and future surveys that will help the City Council and City management determine priorities for the community.

-Below are links to the full survey findings document and an appendix of GIS maps showing perceptions by census tracts.
+Use the Community Survey links to the full survey findings document and an appendix of Global Information System (GIS) maps showing perceptions by census tracts.